apache/flink/docs/ops/deployment/docker.zh.md

 The [Docker swarm](https://docs.docker.com/engine/swarm) is a container orchestration tool, that allows you to manage multiple containers deployed across multiple host machines.

-The following chapters contain examples of how to configure and start *Flink Master* and *TaskManager* containers.
+The following chapters contain examples of how to configure and start *JobManager* and *TaskManager* containers.
 You can adjust them accordingly to start a cluster.
 See also [the Flink Docker image tags](#image-tags) and [how to customize the Flink Docker image](#advanced-customization) for usage in the provided scripts.